Kepler-9c: Characteristics

 Kepler-9c is a gas giant that is smaller and slightly less massive than planet Saturn.
 It is approximately 0.171 MJ, or 17% the mass of planet Jupiter.
 It also has a radius of 0.823 RJ, which makes it slightly smaller (1.5%) than Saturn.
 The planet is, on average, situated 0.225 AU from the star.

 It is probable that the planet is composed of hydrogen and helium.
 The planet orbits on the same plane as Kepler-9b, a second and larger gas giant located in the Kepler-9 system.
 While observing the planet, the Kepler team noticed that Kepler-9b and c orbited in a 1:2 ratio, where Kepler-9b orbits its star every 19 days and Kepler-9c orbits every 38 days.
 The gravitational pull that each planet has on the other, known as orbital resonance, keeps the planets in a stable orbit.
 This phenomenon is the first of its kind seen outside the Solar System.
 Every time Kepler-9c completed an orbit during the observation period, its orbital period decreased by about 39 minutes.
 At some point, however, this trend will reverse and its orbit will increase.
 The lengths of its orbit will oscillate slightly above and below the 2:1 ratio.

+In popular culture

+Kepler-9c makes an appearance in Carol & the End of the World, where it is on the collision course towards Earth, and humanity embraces for the end times that will occur in the less than a year or so.